 - To be elected a PCP, you need to run for election during the May Primary Election that is held during even-numbered years.
-The next chance to be an elected PCP will be in May 2018.
-Applications to be included on the May 2018 ballot are closed; however, you may run for PCP as a write-in candidate.
-You will need for three (3) people in your precinct to write your full, correct name, in the same category (male, female, or non-binary), on their Democratic primary Precinct Committee Person ballots.
+The next chance to be an elected PCP will be in May 2020.
+Expect for us to post information about running for PCP in late 2019 or early 2020.

 Got questions?
 Email us at firstname.lastname@example.org.
 And thanks again!